skyellen/robwork-mirror/doc/manual/manual.hpp.md

     DOMElem::Ptr root = parser->getRootElement();
 ~~~~~~

 The \b root class can now be used for parsing the xml data.
-Lets assum we have a xml file that looks like:
+Lets assume we have a xml file that looks like:

 ~~~~~~{.xml}
 	<group someboolproperty="true" someintproperty="10">